 Community Impact Scholarships are awarded in the amount of $15,000 per year and are renewable for three additional years for a total of up to $60,000.

 President’s Scholarships are awarded in the amount of $20,000 per year and are renewable for three additional years for a total of up to $80,000.

-Margaret Bundy Scott Scholarships are awarded in the amount of $30,000 per year and are renewable for three additional years for a total of up to $120,000.
+Margaret Bundy Scott Scholarships are up to $35,000 per year and are renewable for three additional years for a total of up to $140,000.

 Specialized Merit Scholarships

 Centennial Scholarships can be awarded to one student from each of the following Los Angeles high schools: Eagle Rock Senior, Benjamin Franklin, James A. Garfield, and Theodore Roosevelt.
 This scholarship is awarded to students with outstanding academic records who demonstrate a strong commitment to their community.
 The scholarship covers tuition, required fees, a double room, and Meal Plan B. The scholarship is renewable for three additional years provided the student maintains satisfactory academic progress.
 Centennial Scholars must be enrolled full-time to be eligible for this award.
 If the student chooses to live off-campus, this scholarship will only cover tuition and required fees.